-CityU librarians are available to help you find the resources and information you need to succeed in this course.
+CityU librarians are available to help students find the resources and information they need to succeed in this course.
 Contact a CityU librarian through the Ask a Librarian service, or access library resources and services online, 24 hours a day, seven days a week.

-Smarthinking
+Smarthinking Tutoring

-As a CityU student, you have access to 10 free hours of online tutoring offered through Smarthinking, including writing support, from certified tutors 24 hours a day, seven days a week.
-Contact CityU's Student Support Center at help@cityu.edu to request your user name and password.
+CityU students have access to free online tutoring offered through Smarthinking, including writing support, from certified tutors 24 hours a day, seven days a week.
+Contact CityU's Student Support Center at help@cityu.ed to request a user name and password.